1,000+ Opportunities

 Save a search for “Department of Labor” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: States (not individuals), the District of Columbia, the U.S. Virgin Islands, and Puerto Rico.
+Search similar grants →According to the current listing, eligibility includes: States (not individuals), the District of Columbia, the U.S. Virgin Islands, and Puerto Rico.
 The "designated local agency," also known as the State Workforce Agency (SWA), is the designated state employment security agency (established in accordance with the Wagner-Peyser Act of June 6, 1933, as amended (29 U.S.C.
 49–49n)) authorized to administer the WOTC.
 Eligible applicant types include: State.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program